DimaUClab/StELa_Input_Files/md_input_files/README.md

 NVT: leapfrog integrator, verlet cutoff scheme & velocity-rescaling thermostat for 500ps to 300K

-# ISOTROPIC?
-NPT: leapfrog integrator, verlet cutoff scheme & velocity-rescaling thermostat for 500ps with Parrinello-Rahman pressure coupling to 1 bar
+NPT: leapfrog integrator, verlet cutoff scheme & velocity-rescaling thermostat for 500ps with isotropic Parrinello-Rahman pressure coupling to 1 bar

 Bond lengths with hydrogen atoms were constrained with the LINCS algorithm to use a 2fs integration  step